 This article was originally published on January 12, 2017.
-I have updated my disclosures and the Irregulars Quick Take slightly, but what follows has not been updated or revised in any substantial way since then.
-The stock being teased, Shopify, was just under $50 a share when this article first appeared, it is currently in the $70 neighborhood.
+I have updated my disclosures and the Irregulars Quick Take, and added some comments and number updates to update my thoughts on the stock, but many of the quotes are from the earlier version of the ad and not everything has been updated.
+The company being touted, Shopify, was just under $50 a share when this article first appeared, it is currently in the $110 neighborhood.

-The Motley Fool has another sales pitch for their Rule Breakers newsletter service that’s masquerading as an “Investigative Report,” so it’s time for us to fire up the ol’ Thinkolator and see what it is that they’re hinting at.
+The Motley Fool has another sales pitch for their Rule Breakers newsletter service that has led a few readers to send questions our way, so it’s time for us to fire up the ol’ Thinkolator and see what it is that they’re hinting at.

 Rule Breakers is the growth-focused “entry level” newsletter from the Motley Fool these days — as they’ve focused more on recruiting members for their hugely expensive Supernova and Motley Fool One and asset management and “get everything” products, most of what used to be their more exclusive newsletters (Hidden Gems, Rule Breakers, etc.) have drifted down in price to that key $49ish level where they can bring in new “never subscribed to anything before” customers (who then become the best candidates for their “upgrade to our better stuff” pitch in the months following their signup).